Protect Our Neighbors

 In order to qualify for Protect Our Neighbors, a county must:

 - Certify qualification according to the scientific metrics below

 - Submit a mitigation and containment plan on what the county will do if it falls out of compliance with any of the metrics

 Boulder County’s status for each metric is included below.
-We will continue to monitor these metrics and update this information on Tuesday afternoon each week.
+We will continue to monitor these metrics and update this information on Tuesday afternoon every two weeks.